emanuxd11/LDTS-project/README.md

 **Problem in Context**

+We need a way for the ghosts to move in a different way depending on whether their state.

 **The Pattern**

+The best way for this to be efficiently achieved is through a State Pattern.

 **Consequences**

+This way, their state can be implemented in a way that is coherent with their movement.

 #### EACH GHOST NEEDS TO BEHAVE DIFFERENTLY FROM EACH OTHER

 **Problem in Context**

+There needs to be a way for each ghost to both share some movement code and states and still behave in a different way without creating redundant code.

 **The Pattern**

+With a Strategy Pattern, one can keep shared context, while still allowing for different behaviour.

 **Consequences**

+This way one can easily create different behaviour for each ghost without requiring redundant code.

 #### IMPLEMENTATION